rprkh/Tableau-COVID-19-Analysis-and-Visualization/README.md

 # Tableau: COVID-19 Pandemic

-This repository contains the statistical analysis of the COIVD-19 pandemic.
+This repository contains a statistical analysis of the COIVD-19 pandemic.
 The screenshots of the visualizations have been attached below.

 ### Analysis and Visualization